 Yes, there are two restrooms located onboard that are large and easy to use.

 There are cafe and eftpos facilities onboard and certain tours will have food and drink refreshments included.
-Should you have dietary requirements or young Children you are welcome to bring a small amount of your preferred food and drink onboard.
+Should you have dietary requirements please advise us otherwise no food or drink is allowed to be brought onboard.

 All of our experiences are family friendly and it is largely dependant on your Childs experience onboard vessels and type of experience you would like to join.
 We have onboard toy boxes, colour in pages and blankets for the enjoyment and comfort of Children onboard.